future-haus/django-inbox/README.md

 Use a message_id if you need to be able to track whether you've sent a message before (eg did we send this user their morning reminder to drink coffee on Mon, Aug 8, 2010?).
 A message id is only unique to a user, no need to interpolate user_id into the message_id to enforce uniqueness across users.
+They should really only be used if you're unable to determine whether a message was sent from the message key, date sent, user, etc alone.
+The primary purposes is to prevent duplicate messages from being created and it's the only way you're able to accomplish that reasonably.
+If you're also wanting to take advantage of message maintenace feature using the `PER_USER_MESSAGES_*` settings, any `Message` that has a message_id is not removed and is left, thereby not clearing up space.

 ```python
 Message.objects.create(user=user, key='morning_coffee_reminder', message_id=f'mcr_20100808')